SqueakyBeaver/CS382-Project/README.md

-# A simple lexical parser
+# CS 382 Project(s)

+### Simple Lexical Analyzer
-Based on an example found in *Concepts of Programming Languages (12 ed)* by Robert W. Sebesta
+Based on an example found in *Concepts of Programming Languages 12E* by Robert W. Sebesta